 4. Proposed date of showing.

-5. When and how parents will be notified, or if necessary grant consent.
+5. When and how parents will be notified, or if necessary, grant consent.

 6. Audience rating.

 At the elementary level, the showing of all feature films/videos with a PG rating requires prior parent notification from the staff member.
 At the secondary level, feature films/videos with a PG-13 rating must have prior parental notification.
 Any movies rated R must have a compelling curricular reason to be shown and have prior parental consent in writing.
 If parents do not give consent, the student must be given a reasonable alternate assignment.